gsaponaro/robot-affordances/docs/README.md

 This website illustrates a software framework for experiments in visual robot affordances.
 It is directed at the robotics, psychophysics and neuroscience communities.
 We provide documentation, tutorials and videos of some practical applications.

 In a nutshell, the pipeline of the framework is as follows.
-1) A visual segmentation algorithm is run on an image stream; 2) features of the segmented objects (and their sub-parts in the case of tools) are extracted; 3) features are then used for higher-level Bayesian inference, addressing the actual object affordances.
+1) A visual segmentation algorithm is run on an image stream; 2) features of the segmented objects and of their constituent parts (e.g., effector and handle of tools) are extracted; 3) the features are then used for higher-level inference and for reasoning about object affordances.
 Complete examples are provided.

 ## Tutorials & Documentation